zomux/multiagents-web/docs/workshop.md

 - The page limit (4 pages for short and 8 pages for long papers) does not include references or appendices.
 The references and appendices can have unlimited number of pages.
 :::

+**More details on review process** We have configured the OpenReview system so that the chairs can see the author names and assign reviewers accordingly.
+However, when the papers are reviewed, the author names will be blind to paper reviewers.

 ## Submission site:
 Please submit your work via: [OpenReview Submission Link](https://openreview.net/group?id=AAAI.org/2025/Workshop/WMAC)